hackfestca/hfscoreboard/README.md

 * 2x Web presentation servers at 172.28.71.11-12, resolving to scoreboard.hf (cyclic round robin)
 * 2x Web application servers at 172.28.70.22-23, resolving to sb-app01.hf and sb-app02.hf
-* A database pooler server at 172.28.70.21, resolving to sb-db00.hf
+* A database load balancer server at 172.28.70.21, resolving to sb-db00.hf
 * 2x database servers at 172.28.70.19-20, resolving to sb-db01.hf and sb-db02.hf
 * Admins are in 172.16.66.0/24

-You can change DNS names and IPs as you wish.
+Indeed, you can change DNS names and IPs as you wish.

 1. Install one or many VMs with the latest version of [OpenBSD][openbsd].
 Default config with no GUI will do.
 Increase the `var` partition if you plan to have a lot of logs (a lot of players, bruteforce, several binaries to download, etc.)

  For Hackfest 2015, 7 VMs were setup with 512mb of RAM, 8gb of disk and 1 CPU on each.
+This was overkill.

  **It will work with another OS as long as you are resourceful :)**